Start your project

 Like typography or color, it should be used appropriately and with care.
 Sometimes less is more, and sometimes getting the placement right can make the difference between a successful design and a failure.

 This is just a selection of the wide range of illustration styles and uses on the web, but we hope it will serve as a starting point when you are considering whether and how to use illustrations in your next project.
-If you need an agency to take care of this work, at Several we have extensive experience in illustrations for web and packaging.
+If you need an agency to take care of this work, Several has extensive experience in illustrations for web and packaging.
 Shall we talk?